-Galvanized by a research paper, as published on The Journal of the American Medical Association, by Alfred W. Pennington, and titled as “Weight Reduction,” Robert Atkins started and promoted a low-carbohydrate diet plan that later on came to be known as the Atkins Diet Revolution.
+Galvanized by a research paper, as published in The Journal of the American Medical Association, by Alfred W. Pennington, and titled as “Weight Reduction,” Robert Atkins started and promoted a low-carbohydrate diet plan that later on came to be known as the Atkins Diet Revolution.

 The Atkins 40 diet plan was developed from the original Atkins Diet created in the 1970s.

 The study of low-carbohydrate diet plans started years ago.
 Foods such as cereals, bread, potatoes, pasta, muesli, sugar, etc., are high in carbohydrates.

-A low carb diet plan basically means replacing refined and sugary carbohydrates with those containing a low amount of carbohydrates such as meat, eggs, vegetables, fruits, and fats.
+A low carb diet plan basically means replacing refined and sugary carbohydrates with a low amount of carbohydrates such as meat, eggs, vegetables, fruits, and fats.

 When the body is deprived of sugar, which happens because of low-carb intake, the body adapts using dietary and body fat as a substitute.

 This happens through a complex biochemical mechanism that primarily involves the liver.

-The liver, in this case, conjures up an acidic substance called ketone by churning up the body fat.
+In this case, the liver conjures up an acidic substance called ketone by churning up the body fat.

-The produced ketone is then sent into the bloodstream by the liver, thereby making it available for the muscles and other body tissues as the much-needed fuel.
+The produced ketone is then sent into the liver’s bloodstream, thereby making it available for the muscles and other body tissues as the much-needed fuel.

 This process is known as ketosis.
 While starting with the Atkins 40 diet plan, the initial period is essentially a ketogenic diet plan that allows 40 grams of net carbs intake.

 This is particularly low, especially when the minimum regular dietary carbohydrate recommended by the Institute of Medicine is 130 gm.

 The body’s calorie requirement is provided by fat and protein, which helps maximize weight-loss while providing the body with enough energy to perform high-intensity workouts.

 Scroll below for one of the best products we’ve seen over the last year.

 Atkins 40 Claims

 Dr. Robert Atkins, the best-selling author and inventor of the Atkins Diet claims that no one can be on his diet plan without reducing weight.